 My collaborative research focus is in oncology and behavioral economics.
 I also direct the Biostatistics PhD Training Program within Sackler Institute of Graduate Biomedical Sciences; the program provides training to students seeking positions in academics, government, and industry.

-Dr. Troxel’s research has garnered substantial extramural funding.
-She is a Fellow of the American Statistical Association and has served on numerous NIH study sections.
-She has co-authored more than 200 peer-reviewed publications, and is highly regarded nationally and internationally for her contributions to biostatistics and biomedical collaborations.
+My research has received substantial extramural funding.
+I am a fellow of the American Statistical Association and have served on numerous National Institutes of Health study sections.
+I have co-authored more than 200 peer-reviewed publications, nationally and internationally, in biostatistics and biomedical collaborations.

-Dr. Troxel earned her B.S. in Applied Mathematics from Yale University and her doctorate in Biostatistics from Harvard University.
-She was a faculty member in Biostatistics at Columbia’s Mailman School of Public Health and the University of Pennsylvania’s Perelman School of Medicine before joining NYU in 2016.
+I earned my BS in applied mathematics from Yale University and my doctorate in biostatistics from Harvard University.
+Before joining NYU Langone Health in 2016, I taught biostatistics at Columbia University’s Mailman School of Public Health and the University of Pennsylvania Perelman School of Medicine

 Professor, Department of Population Health